chajiiiii/Simon-Game/README.md

 }
 ```

-I used setInterval method in this game for countdown and showing sequence.
+I used the setInterval method in this game for countdown and showing a sequence.
 It was a great method to use for this kind of game, and I like how I used it.
 <br><br>

 ### - Making the player not able to click while the random sequence is showing & able to click afterwards.